 A virtual assistant performs similar tasks to an in-person assistant, but you can offer your services to one or multiple companies.
 You might be doing data entry one day and proofing articles on WordPress another, so be prepared for a variety of tasks.

 Arrange for others to travel the world without having to leave your couch.

 A remote travel planner is a great home-based business idea for someone who is well organized, detail oriented and has stellar customer service skills.
 It helps if you have travel experience and understand trends in the travel and tourism industry.

-Although the job market for a travel agent is currently on the decline, you might be able to niche down by marketing to a targeted audience, like single parents with young children or retirees with limited income.
-The median pay for a travel agent is $20.36 an hour.
+Stand out from other travel agents by finding a niche, and marketing your services to a targeted audience, like single parents with young children or retirees with limited income.
+The 2021 median pay for a travel agent was $21.06 an hour.

 Life makes more sense in spreadsheets.
 If this statement sounds like something you’d say, a bookkeeping business could be in your future.

 Rather than targeting a big business account, start by focusing on smaller businesses that need help managing their finances.
 You don’t need to be a CPA to start, but strong computer and customer service skills help.

 Another home business option for someone skilled in accounting is to become a tax preparer.

 While you don’t need formal training to become a tax professional, it can help.
 You’ll need a Preparer Tax Identification Number and an Electronic Filing Identification Number from the IRS to start, and you may have to register with your state.

 While tax preparers generally work on a seasonal basis, you may be able to earn enough during tax season to stretch through the remainder of the year.